B0rjitaaa/dockerizingFlask/README.md

     app.run(debug=True, host='0.0.0.0')
 ```

-Now, wen need to include Flask in our <kbd>requirements.txt</kbd> file:
+Now, we need to include Flask in our <kbd>requirements.txt</kbd> file:

 ```
 Flask==0.10.1